PGScatalog/pgsc_calc/docs/docs/tutorial/allofus.md

 `variant_batch_size` controls the number of variants processed at a time (it's the size of each [Zarr array chunk](https://zarr.readthedocs.io/en/stable/quick-start/)).
 Larger chunk sizes will use more RAM but may improve performance when calculating very large scores containing millions of variants.

+For larger scoring files you may need to edit the `google.batch.bootDiskSize` parameter in `gcp` profile, for large jobs 375 GB should be sufficient.

 :::